deponian/logalize/readme.md

   <img alt="Screenshot" src="images/avif/logo-light.avif">
 </picture>

 93% of all logs are not colored[^1].
 It's sad.
 Maybe even illegal.
 It's time to logalize them. **Logalize** is a log colorizer like [colorize](https://github.com/raszi/colorize) and [ccze](https://github.com/cornet/ccze).
 But it's faster and, much more importantly, it's extensible.
 No more hardcoded templates for logs and keywords.
-Logalize is fully customizable via `logalize.yaml` where you can define your log formats, keyword patterns and more.
+Logalize is fully customizable via `logalize.yaml` where you can define your formats, keyword patterns and more.

 <p align="center">
   <a href="https://github.com/deponian/logalize/actions"><img src="https://github.com/deponian/logalize/actions/workflows/tests.yml/badge.svg" alt="Build Status"></a>